Toxonevra muliebris: Distribution

 This species is native to Europe, and has been observed in countries such as Spain, Italy, Austria, France, Belgium, Great Britain and Ireland.
 Recently it has been observed and collected in North America.

 Ecology

-The larvae of this species has been found under tree bark and it has been hypothesised that they feed on beetle larvae.
+The larvae of this species have been found under tree bark and it has been hypothesised that they feed on beetle larvae.
 In North America adults of this species have also been discovered inside residential houses.
 It has been suggested that this is as a result of larvae of T. mulibris preferring to prey on the larvae of carpet beetles, a common household pest in North America.